How can I save money at the dentist?

 Is it time for a dental check-up?

-Our nib First Choice network should be your first port of call to keep your out-of-pocket expenses low.
+Can't find a dentist you near who offers No Gap Dental?
+Search nib's First Choice network.
 It’s our community of specially-selected health providers who have agreed to provide nib members with quality healthcare and great customer service at an affordable price.

 You can choose to see the dentist of your choice, but by choosing an nib First Choice provider, it simply means you could pay less.
 Search the nib First Choice network now to find a provider.